 As a parent many times I feel the same thing about my younger child.
 Sometimes he laughs a lot and suddenly he become upset for no reason.
 I was disturbed by his behavior.

-To know about the reason, I asked him what’s going on or is there anything wrong.
+To know about the reason, I ask to him what`s going on or is there anything wrong.
 Then I came to know that he was stressed about his studies.
-As he thought that he can’t perform well in coming exams.
+As he thinks that he can`t perform well in coming exams.

 I am sure as a parent you may also go through this kind of situation many times.
 Or you don`t know how to deal with teens mood swings.
 What are the causes of my teen stress?
 How stress can affect my teen?
 How to find solution of my teen stress?